Who We Are

-- We value service – our faith put into action by sharing God’s love to address the needs of all God’s children no matter if they are members of the congregation or part of the outside community.
+- We value service – our faith put into action by sharing God’s love to address the needs of all God’s children.
+We are committed to ministering along side those experiencing homelessness.

-- We value continued growth in discipleship through regular worship attendance, participation in educational classes and small group learning opportunities, through the practice of prayer, and through responsible stewardship of the gifts God entrusts to us.
+- We value continued growth in discipleship through regular worship attendance, educational classes and small group learning opportunities, the practice of prayer, and responsible stewardship of the gifts God entrusts to us.

-- We value wholeness and healthy lifestyles and the care of God’s creation and provide opportunities for physical, mental, and spiritual healing to our congregation, our community, and the environment.
+- We value wholeness and healthy lifestyles and the care of God’s creation.
+We and provide opportunities for physical, mental, and spiritual healing to our congregation, our community, and the environment.

 - We value interfaith dialogue and ecumenism by working and being in fellowship with other faith communities in Bend.